Fresh and Value-Added Items:

 - Zucchini 1 qt: shredded zucchini, thaw and drain excess water.
 Chocolate Zucchini Muffins with choc chips are our favorite way to use frozen zucchini.
 Vegan Recipe.
 Non-Vegan Recipe.

 - Raspberries 1 pt (frozen): whole berries, keep frozen until you want to use them.
 Great in yogurt and smoothies.

-- Roasted Sweet Peppers 1 cup: Add to dishes to deepen flavor such as pasta, salads, dips.
-Add to pizza toppings, tacos, or create a sandwich spread with them.
-Purée in a blender with another 1/4 cup (or more) olive oil and salt to make a condiment that’s good for anything from burgers to steamed fish.
+- Roasted Sweet Peppers 1 cup: Add to dishes to deepen flavor such as spaghetti or chili.
+Add to pizza toppings, tacos, or create a pasta sauce with them.
+Red Pepper Sauce Pasta.
+All the hard work is done!

 Eat Well.
 Smile Often.